thefrontside/microstates/README.md

 The knowledge about building normalized data stores is available in libraries like [Ember Data](https://github.com/emberjs/data), [Orbit.js](https://github.com/orbitjs/orbit), [Apollo](https://www.apollographql.com) and [urql](https://github.com/FormidableLabs/urql), yet many companies end up rolling their own because these tools are coupled to other stacks.

-As time and resource permit, we hope to create a solution that will be flexible enough for use in most applications.
+As time and resources permit, we hope to create a solution that will be flexible enough for use in most applications.
 If you're interested in helping us with this, please reach out.

 ## Added Flexibility

-Imagine if your favourite Calendar component came with a Microstate that allowed you to customized the logic of the calendar without touching the rendered output.
+Imagine if your favourite Calendar component came with a Microstate that allowed you to customize the logic of the calendar without touching the rendered output.
 It might looks something like this,

 ```js
 import Calendar from "awesome-calendar";